Uturoa: Airport

 Raiatea Airport (IATA code RFP, ICAO code NTTR) is a single-runway airport located in the east of Uturoa serviced by Air Tahiti.
-There are 157 flights on 5 different routes, connecting Raiatea Airport to the nearby islands of Papeete, Huahine, Bora Bora, Maupiti, and Moorea.
+There are 157 flights on 5 different routes, connecting Ra'iātea Airport to the nearby islands of Pape'ete, Huahine, Bora Bora, Maupiti, and Mo'orea.
 The airport's runway was constructed from concrete, and it ends at Uturoa's eastern edge.

 Harbor

-Ferries from Raiatea sail to Tahaa in the north, Vaitape/Bora Bora in the northwest, and Tahiti in the southeast.
+Ferries from Ra'iātea sail to Taha'a in the north, Vaitape/Bora Bora in the northwest, and Tahiti in the southeast.
 The harbour's size is limited by a short coastline.

 Recreation

 There are many parks located near the Uturoa harbour, with the closest one being the Uturoa Coastal Park.
 The parks in the mountains close to Uturoa provide beautiful views of both the harbour and the city.
-School parks are also found throughout Raiatea.
+School parks are also found throughout Ra'iātea.
 They usually have wide-open spaces.
 The local town market of Uturoa opens daily at sunrise.
 This market offers a selection of souvenirs, fresh seafood, and other produce.
 Uturoa is also an important centre for yacht chartering bases, with the closest one being the Uturoa Coastal Park.
 The parks in the mountains close to Uturoa provide beautiful views of both the harbour and the city.
 School parks are also found throughout Raiatea.
 They usually have wide-open spaces.
 The local town market of Uturoa opens daily at sunrise.
 This market offers a selection of souvenirs, fresh seafood, and other produce.
 Uturoa is also an important center for yacht chartering bases.